 Country Hills Estates

-Country Hills Estates is, literally, an estate nestled into the hilly countryside of Okeechobee.
+Country Hills Estates is, literally, an estate nestled into the countryside of Okeechobee.
 The area is bound by breathtaking landscapes, and many of the lots are up for sale as development takes off.
 It is a one of those hidden gems, providing time to reflect on immaculate scenery all year round.

 Dixie Ranch Acres